jrbotvinick/jrbotvinick.github.io/_pages/talks.md

 * NDSEG Fellows Conference, poster presentation.
 “Learning dynamics on invariant measures using PDE-constrained optimization.”
 (July 2024)

-* Cornell University Admission to Candidacy Exam.
-“Measure Theoretic Modeling of Dynamical Systems.”
-(May 2024)

 * IPAM, International Conference on Multiscale Modeling and Simulation based on Physics and Data, poster presentation.
 “Learning dynamics on invariant measures using PDE-constrained optimization.”
 (April 2024)